Fentanyl Facts

 One Pill Can Kill

 Fentanyl clumps together, so it's not evenly distributed in a batch of drugs.
-If you have four pills, one can be fatal even if the others aren't.
+If you have four non-prescription pills, one can be fatal even if the others aren't.

 02.